hencho108/zettl/README.md

 If the last command shows the version number, you are all set.

 ## Basic Usage
-To start off you might want to create a new *personal* notebook:
+To start, you might want to create a new *personal* notebook:
 ```bash
 z create notebook personal
 ```